-Welcome to this year's tenth issue of DPN, the newsletter for the Debian community.
+Welcome to this year's seventh issue of DPN, the newsletter for the Debian community.
 Topics covered in this issue include:

 - Other news

 - Work-needing packages

 by the Debian Developers as the Debian Project Leader.

 It has been a pleasure and a honor to serve as the Debian Project Leader